TataQueen/CustomVCs-Discord/README.md

 # CustomVCs-Discord
-Customizable bot for custom VoiceChannels for your users
+Customizable self-hosted bot for custom VoiceChannels for your users and logging

 ## Functionality
 When users join a master channel they get a custom voice chat for themselves, you can edit the permissions they get